SecDevOps-jmcdonough/fortisoar-lab/README.md

 #### Asset Records Playbook Run

-1. Click on Recources -> Assets
+1. Click on Resources -> Assets
 1. Click "Execute"
 1. Click "Asset Records" <- the screen will refresh with the asset records